matusnovak/rpi-opengl-without-x/README.md

 * Raspberry Pi 1 (tested and works)
 * Raspberry Pi 2 (tested and works)
 * Raspberry Pi 3 (tested and works)
-* Raspberry Pi 4 (tested and works, but won't work in headless mode, you need a HDMI output)
+* Raspberry Pi 4 (tested and works, ~~but won't work in headless mode, you need a HDMI output~~ works just fine in the headless mode, no longer true, see issue [#11](https://github.com/matusnovak/rpi-opengl-without-x/issues/11))

 ## Raspberry Pi 1,2,3